Skip to content

 sh

-mutagen sync list --long
+mutagen project list --long